 To create transactionally consistent backups or replicas of VMs that run VSS-aware applications such as Microsoft Active Directory, Microsoft SQL Server, Microsoft SharePoint, Microsoft Exchange or Oracle, you must enable application-aware processing for the job.

-Application-aware processing is supported for Microsoft Windows 2003 SP1 and later.
+Application-aware processing for Microsoft Windows Server versions is supported by corresponding versions of VMware vSphere (see this VMware KB article).
 To use application-aware processing, you must have VMware Tools and the latest updates installed on the VM guest OS.

 If a VM runs an application that does not support Microsoft VSS (there is no VSS writer for this particular type of application, for example, MySQL), Veeam Backup & Replication will not be able to utilize Microsoft VSS and application-aware processing for this VM.
 To process such VMs, you can use VMware Tools quiescence with pre-freeze and post-thaw scripts.
 For more information, see VMware Tools Quiescence and Pre-Freeze and Post-Thaw Scripts.